xiaolai/mcode/README.md

 NOTE: Only tested on MacOS.

-Downlad [Official Release of Visual Studio Code](https://github.com/microsoft/vscode/releases) and rename it to `mcode.app`, and put it into this folder.
+Downlad [Official Release of Visual Studio Code](https://github.com/microsoft/vscode/releases) and rename it to `mcode.app`, and put it into this folder, for example: `/Applications/mcode/mcode.app`.

 ## Installed Extensions
 * Github Theme